Justin Trattou: Minnesota Vikings

 On October 9, 2013, Trattou was signed by the Minnesota Vikings.
+On December 14, Trattou was re-signed by the Minnesota Vikings.

-On September 20, 2015, Trattou got his first career interception against the Detroit Lions during a Vikings 26-16 victory.
+On September 20, 2015, Trattou got his first career interception against the Detroit Lions during a Vikings 26–16 victory.

-On December 14, 2013, Trattou was re-signed by the Minnesota Vikings.

 Tampa Bay Buccaneers

 On July 28, 2017, Trattou signed with the Tampa Bay Buccaneers.
-He was placed on injured reserve on August 28, 2017.
+He was placed on injured reserve on August 28.

 Personal life

-Trattou majored in sports management at the University of Florida and was named twice to SEC’s academic honor roll.
+Trattou majored in sports management at the University of Florida and was named twice to SEC's academic honor roll.